CZ-NIC/yangson/docs/schemadata.rst

    os.chdir("../..")

-The *context* module implements the following classes:
+The *schemadata* module implements the following classes:

+* :class:`IdentityAdjacency`: Adjacency data for an identity.
 * :class:`SchemaContext`: Schema data and current schema context.
 * :class:`ModuleData`: Data related to a YANG module or submodule.
 * :class:`SchemaData`: Repository of data model structures and methods.